SSHSRN/MARKDOWN/basics.md

 Using an empty line in between two lines to create a linebreak in the rendered markdown is called _hard break_.

 Using two spaces at the end if a line to create a linebreak in the rendered markdown is called _soft break_.

+## Emojis

+Emojis can be added to by typing :EMOJICODE:

+@sshsrn Good work :+1: